 The Section Board will review the latest reports at the Section Board meetings to ensure the Section Board is knowledgeable regarding the financial status of the Section.
-The Chapter Accounting Services contractor will review the reports to determine if they balance with the previous quarterly Balance Sheet.
+The Chapter/Section bookkeeer Accounting Services contractor will provide these reports quarterly.

+review the reports to determine if they balance with the previous quarterly Balance Sheet.
 The Chapter Accounting Services contractor will e-mail the Section Director and Treasurer regarding any discrepancy.
 The Treasurer will review financial records to determine the reason for the discrepancy and correct the discrepancy, and provide revised Profit and Loss Budget vs. Actual and Balance Sheet reports to the Chapter accounting staff within two weeks of receiving notice.
-This information will be used to complete the Chapter tax forms and required Chapter financial reports to APA.
+This information will be used to complete the Chapter tax forms and required Chapter financial reports to National APA.
 The Section can resolve minor discrepancies (less than $1,000.00) with written approval from the Section Director to the VP of Administration.
 Any discrepancy or adjustment greater than $1,000.00 must be reviewed by an independent accountant (CPA) of the Section’s choosing and any direction given by the accountant to resolve the situation will be the responsibility of the Section.
-Sections are responsible for any cost incurred in hiring a certified public accountant.
+Sections are responsible for any cost incurred to contract with the Chapter/Section bookkeeper a certified public accountant.

 LINE ITEM BUDGETING

-Section income and expense budget line items shall be consistent in category and format with those of the Chapter whenever possible.
+Section income and expense budget line items shall be consistent in category and format with those included for the Sections in the Chapter Chart of Accounts.
+Unique Section line items may be added to the Chapter Chart of Accounts for the Sections if approved by the Chapter accountant and bookkeeper. whenever possible.
 (See Appendix A).
 Separate newsletter and advertising income and expense line items will be clearly identified.
 Revenues, including reserves and investments, and expenses must be completely and accurately reported; net amounts are not acceptable.

 IRS REQUIREMENTS FOR FINANCIAL RECORDKEEPING

 Sections shall keep hard copies of all financial reports, deposits, bills, invoices, bank statements and reconciliation reports for 7 years.
 These files shall be provided to each new incoming treasurer.
 The Section is responsible for having these records shredded after the 7-year period has passed.
-Recycling whole documents is not recommended.
+Sections shall not recycleing whole documents is not recommended.

-SECTION ACCOUNTING AND QUICKBOOKS PRO REPORT FORMATS
+SECTION ACCOUNTING AND QUICKBOOKS On Line PRO REPORT FORMATS

+Sections are part of the Chapter Quick Books On Line program and format provided by the Chapter.
+For specific information on which line items in the Chart of Accounts should be used by Sections to enter specific income and expenses in the Chapter QBOL program, see Appendix A.

 INCOME